rswind-dev/rswind/docs/index.md

     details: With Rust and concurrency, only less than 20ms with 1 million lines of code
   - title: WASM runtime
     icon: 🕸
-    details: Run in your browser and html with only one line of code
+    details: Run in browser and html with only one line of code
   - title: Fully customizable
     icon: 🎨
-    details: You can customize whatever you want, even simpler than Tailwind CSS
+    details: customize utilities without writing code, even simpler than Tailwind CSS
   - title: Compatibility
     icon: 📦
-    details: Compatible with Tailwind CSS, you can use it as a drop-in replacement
+    details: Compatible with Tailwind CSS, use it as a drop-in replacement
 ---